Water Main Extension Policy, Procedures and Requirements

 c) Installation of concrete for thrust blocks and encasements shall be in accordance with Section 600 “Portland Cement Concrete” of the State of Rhode Island Standard Specifications for Road and Bridge Construction.

 d) All concrete used for thrust blocks and encasements shall remain uncovered for at least sixteen hours after installation unless otherwise approved by the District.
-When early backfilling is permitted additional curing measures shall be performed by the Applicant as directed by the District.
+When early backfilling is permitted additional curing measures may be required if directed by the District.

-1) The Applicant shall protect all ferrous metal rods, clamps, bolts, and other accessories subject to submergence or contact with earth or fill material with two coats of coal tar paint.
+1) The Applicant shall protect all ferrous metal rods, clamps, bolts, and other accessories subject to submergence or contact with earth or fill material with two coats of an approved material.
 The Applicant shall apply the first coat to clean, dry metal surfaces and allow it to dry before applying the second coat.

 4. Water Services